kna27/ksp-data-export/GameData/DataExport/README.txt

 BUGS

-This current version of the mod is dev-only, so do not report any bugs.
-There are currently quite a few, and I am getting to them.
-After a public or beta testing build is released, feel free to report them on the GitHub repo at https://github.com/kna27/ksp-data-export/issues.
+If you encounter any bugs or have any suggestions, report them on the GitHub repo at https://github.com/kna27/ksp-data-export/issues.

 INSTALLATION